samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

      %runscript
      ```
      * Please note we will leave the `%runscript` section empty because this container will only set up the environment and dependencies required for our docking program
-5. Save `buildfile-base` and exit your text editor
+5. Save `definition_file-base` and exit your text editor

 ### 1.6: Build the base container
 1. Build the base container
-     * command: `singularity build --fakeroot adv-tut-base.sif buildfile-base`
+     * command: `singularity build --fakeroot adv-tut-base.sif definition_file-base`
 2. Confirm your build succeded by running the container in interactive mode.
-Upon running this command your command line prompt should change.
+Upon running this command your command line prompt should change
      * command: `singularity shell adv-tut-base.sif`
 3. Run `vina --help` to ensure the vina program was set up properly.
 The output should look something like the codeblock below
      * command: `/opt/app/dependencies/adv/bin/vina --help`